 He was highly intelligent and mastered many related arts like zen, meditation, breath control, ki development, intuition, etc.

-Yoshida was paralyzed in his later years, after saving a child from being run over.
-He moved to Ibaragi Prefecture, Japan and continued teaching, where he died in 1966.
+Yoshida was paralyzed in later years, after saving a child from being run over.
+He moved to Ibaragi Prefecture, and continued teaching, where he died in 1966.

 His son, Kenji Yoshida, lived for many years in the United States and taught Yanagi-Ryu Aikijujutsu to Don Angier, who teaches in California.

 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi.

 Aikido focuses on harmony and non-resistance, leading to Success

 Don Angier was born in 1933, and is a well-known American martial artist who is head of the Yanagi Ryu Aiki Ju Jitsu system.